alexwlchan/alexwlchan.net/src/_articles/2026/2026-07-03-repeating-myself.md

 </code></pre>

 There's a capturing group for a single word made up of letters `([A-Za-z]+)`, a space, then a backreference to the group.
+I used `[A-Za-z]` rather than the word metacharacter `\w` because I didn't want to include numbers, which would dramatically increase the number of matches in a codebase.
+This skips repetitions which include accented characters, but that's fine fine because those are rare in my writing.

 That expression is surrounded by word boundary assertions `\b`, which check that I'm at the start/end of a word -- this avoids finding repeated character sequyences that within longer words, like "wi<strong>th th</strong>e reason".